13-year-old killed while riding bike along highway in Kentwood

 Trending News

 Louisiana State Police said both riders were wearing dark-colored clothing when they were hit.
-Troopers reminded bicyclists to wear high-vis clothing and rise as close to the right-hand side of the roadway as possible.
+Troopers reminded bicyclists to wear high-vis clothing and ride as close to the right-hand side of the roadway as possible.

 More News